avyboy/aresmush/tutorials/templates.md

     etc.
     <% end %>

 **Trim Mode** - Another trick for controlling whitespace is the trim mode.
 By putting a "-" in front of the end of a field tag, you can tell the template engine to NOT put a linebreak after that field.
-This only works if the field tag is at the end of a line.
 It is useful to note that you don't need to do this for control tags (<% %>); they never have linebreaks after them anyway.

     <% clients.each do |c| %>
     <%= field1 -%>